Vale of Neath Railway: From 1923

 The Railways Act 1921 dictated that most of the railways of Great Britain should be "grouped" into four large companies.
-In fact the Great Western Railway continued in name and in fact; certain other large South Wales railway companies including the Taff Vale Railway were constituents of the new company.
+The Great Western Railway continued in name and in fact; certain other large South Wales railway companies including the Taff Vale Railway were constituents of the new company.
 The changes took effect immediately prior to the beginning of 1923.

-During World War II a considerable number of munitions and other war materials factories were in operation along the line and a number of workmen's passenger services were operated in order that workers could reach new workplaces.
+During the Second World War a considerable number of munitions and other war materials factories were in operation along the line and a number of workmen's passenger services were operated in order that workers could reach new workplaces.
 The Royal Ordnance Factory at Hirwaun was a particular centre of this activity, thirteen trains each way being operated, mostly reversing at Rhigos carriage sidings.

 Closures

 The line depended for its business on coal mining, and as that industry declined, so the railway came into question.
 The Merthyr line passenger service was ended on 31 December 1962, and the main line lost its passenger service from 15 June 1964, and Glyn Neath to Hirwaun closed completely on 2 October 1967.

-On 29 November 1971 Aberdare (High Level: the VoNR station) to Middle Duffryn was closed completely.
+On 29 November 1971, Aberdare (High Level: the VoNR station) to Middle Duffryn was closed completely.

 Aberdare reopening

 Aberdare was an important community that had lost its passenger train service in 1964, although a basic freight service continued.
-In 1973 the passenger service was restored, connecting from Abercynon over the former Taff Vale line as far as Abercwmboi.
+In 1973 the route was restored for goods service, connecting from Abercynon over the former Taff Vale line as far as Abercwmboi.
 The reinstated route then crossed the Cynon to the north side by a new bridge (though very close to the alignment of a much earlier TVR connection to Werfa Colliery) then following the VoNR route to Aberdare station, at the site of the former High Level.
 From there the line continued on the VoNR route to Tower Collery, near Hirwaun.

+The new Aberdare station opened on the site of the former High Level station, on 3 October 1988.

-Present day use
+Present-day use

 Accordingly, at present (2017) a short length at Merthyr, and a slightly longer section at Aberdare, are in passenger use.
 At Aberdare mineral traffic from Tower Colliery runs from Hirwaun and continues towards Abercynon.

 The Swansea and Neath Railway route between Swansea Eastern Dock and Cardonnel Junction near Briton Ferry is still in use, although it was hugely developed in the early twentieth century and then "rationalised" in the later part of the century, so that the earlier route is not exactly followed.